stonepros/stone/doc/radosgw/multisite.rst

 Create a Master Zone
 --------------------

-.. important:: Zones must be created on a Ceph Object Gateway node that will be
+.. important:: Zones must be created on a Stone Object Gateway node that will be
                within the zone.

 Create a new master zone for the multi-site configuration by opening a